 I mean, really?

-That's how we're gonna treat people to answer the same questions that they've already answered again and again, because the president never once asserted executive privilege, gave one point five million documents to Mueller.
+That's how we're going to treat people to answer the same questions that they've already answered again and again because the president never once asserted executive privilege, gave 1.5 million documents to Mueller.

-He he literally answered Mueller's questions himself, written answers.
+He literally answered Mueller's questions himself, written answers.

 Everybody cooperated.